Family and Community Medicine

 The Department of Family and Community Medicine is a distinguished and innovative department leading the field by integrating education, clinical care, community service and research.
 As a locally, nationally and internationally recognized department, our mission incorporates the following four components:

-- Effective and innovative educational programs including Family Medicine Clerkship for M3 and M4 years and the Family Medicine Residency Program in Rockford at SwedishAmerican: A Division of UW Health with an additional rural training track program at KSB Hospital in Dixon, Illinois, and the Monroe Clinic Rural Family Medicine Program in Monroe, Wisconsin.
+- Effective and innovative educational programs including Family Medicine Clerkship for M3 and M4 years and the Family Medicine Residency Program in Rockford affiliated with SwedishAmerican: A Division of UW Health, the Dixon Rural Training Track affiliated with KSB Hospital in Dixon, Illinois, and the Monroe Clinic Rural Family Medicine Program in Monroe, Wisconsin.

 - Diverse faculty including board-certified family physicians, PhDs, PharmDs, nurse practitioners and behavioralists.